JMAlego/AVR-DMX/README.md

 It is also worth noting that the output of the Uno is single-ended DMX and not the differential signal required to send over a DMX bus.
 Many chips, such as the MAX485, exist to convert between single-ended and DMX bus compatible differential signals.
 It is therefore simple to create a singled-ended to differential signal converter which will work with this project.

 My other, inventively named, [PyDMX](https://github.com/JMAlego/PyDMX) project features a working driver implementation for the AVR-DMX.
+My further, equally inventively named, [ArDMX](https://github.com/JMAlego/ArDMX) project is a DMX interface shield for the Arduino Uno which should be compatible with both of the other projects.

 ## Features